RANJITH-REDDY-N/microservices-basics/InterviewBit.md

 - **Consumers**: Services that read messages from topics
 - **Brokers**: Kafka servers that store the messages

+**Message Flow:**
-**Message Flow:**1ucer sends message to a topic
+1. Producer(s) sends message to a topic
-2. Kafka stores the message on disk3mer reads messages from the topic
+2. Kafka Brokers stores the message on disk
+3. Consumer(s) reads messages from the topic
-4. Consumer processes the message and commits its position
+4. Consumer(s) processes the message and commits its position

 ### Kafka Configuration Concepts